capfer27/spring-boot-microservices/README.md

 How to generate docker images
  - There several ways to generate docker images:
-   Using the traditional Dockerfile
+   * Using the traditional Dockerfile
-   Using Buildpacks
+   * Using Buildpacks
-   Using Google Jib
+   * Using Google Jib
+   * gradle jib OR
+   * gradle jibDockerBuild

 Running the jar file command:
  - java -jar build/libs/accounts-0.0.1-SNAPSHOT.jar